 Are you thinking about using Facebook ads to get more backers and promote your campaign?
 Awesome!
 But you should know that ads aren’t a substitute for building your email list.
 If you launch your campaign, and midway through, it’s trending to fail, ads will not save your project.

-If you’re interested in a performance marketing service like BackerKit Ads, there are a number of factors that will make your project a good candidate for this.
+If you’re interested in a performance marketing service like BackerKit Marketing, there are a number of factors that will make your project a good candidate for this.
 BackerKit Account Executive Robert Wickham says, “for people who are planning their campaign, an email list is relatively important.
 Not having one — or having too small of a list — disqualifies them.”
-Another factor that Wickham looks at once the project is live is how well the campaign is performing day-to-day, and whether the creator is able maintain that momentum.
+Another factor that Wickham looks at once the project is live is how well the campaign is performing day-to-day, and whether the creator is able to maintain that momentum.

 There are other qualitative and quantitative factors that determine whether or not ads will be a cost-effective solution for a creator (these are things that you should discuss with a representative for the performance marketing service you’re planning to use).
 But the bottom line is that you need the community and momentum that having a strong email list provides you with to even be a good fit for paid marketing.